w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Students should be able to:

 * design user interfaces with clear and distinguishable styles for different components, such as links, buttons, form elements, or texts
-* design user interfaces with font sizes that enhance content readability
+* design user interfaces with font sizes to support content readability
 * design user interfaces with adequate spacing to support readability and to help distinguish components from one another

 #### Teaching Ideas for Topic